2capper/upgraded-octo-enigma/replit.md

-# Tournament Management System
+# Dugout Desk - Your Tournament Command Center

 ## Overview
-This is a full-stack tournament management system designed for the Forest Glade Falcons baseball organization.
-Its primary purpose is to provide real-time tournament management capabilities, including team registration, game scheduling, score tracking, standings calculation, and playoff bracket management.
-The system aims to streamline the complexities of running baseball tournaments, offering an intuitive platform for organizers and participants.
+Dugout Desk is a mobile-first tournament management application designed for baseball leagues in Ontario, specifically targeting the Ontario Baseball Association (OBA) and partner organizations.
+Its purpose is to provide real-time standings, score tracking, and playoff bracket management with a focus on speed and usability for coaches managing tournaments on mobile devices.
+The platform aims to streamline tournament operations, allowing users to "Get in, get it done, get back to the game."

 ## User Preferences
 Preferred communication style: Simple, everyday language.